-The finest materials and craftsmanship that have gone hand in hand since 1936.
+The finest materials and craftsmanship that have gone hand in hand at Chester Jefferies since 1936.

 Outfits need a pair of gloves to set them off and add elegance.
 And in a by-gone era it was an essential part of both a ladies and a gentleman’s attire.
 No self-respecting man would be seen without his gloves when paying a call, driving or going to church.
 And a woman would always wear gloves that matched the occasion.
 Whether that was high tea, a night at the opera or a simply taking an afternoon stroll.
 Times may have changed but the sartorial elegance a well-cut glove can make to an outfit hasn’t.

 Britain has a long tradition of glove making.
 Records dating back to the 14th Century can be found in North Dorset where Chester Jeffries now call home.
 The founders Chester Jeffries and Gilbert Pearce originally set up in Slough in 1936, then in 1963 the operation moved to Gillingham, Dorset.
 Amongst the lush, rolling English countryside.

 When Chester Jeffries decided to leave the business, the Pearce family took the reigns.
 And is now run by the fourth generation of the Pearce family.
 Their commitment to making the best possible gloves has never waned.
 Each pair of gloves is meticulously made, from the original design to the sourcing of the finest leather, to the craftsmanship that goes into making them the best fitting glove you will ever wear.
 A single pair of gloves can go through 15 individual processes depending on the pattern quirks of the glove but there is hand work involved at every stage.